Packing for a trip to Iceland isn’t the easiest thing to do! I know because I’ve been to Iceland twice now.

 An umbrella isn’t essential, but it kept me, my camera and my phone dry, especially around the waterfalls and when the rain blew in sideways with the wind!
 Just remember that the wind is strong, so be careful where you put it up and always face the top of it towards the wind – you don’t want to be blown over a waterfall!

 I love my rainbow umbrella.
 I bought mine in a gift shop in Reykjavik, but you can get them here.
 Just be aware that they are big so may not fit in small luggage.

 Not essential for your Iceland packing list, but if you’re going in the summer when it’s light most of the time or staying in a dorm at any point, an eye mask would be pretty useful for helping you sleep!

 On my first trip, I stayed in a hostel in Reykjavik during the weekend and whilst it was lovely, it was really loud!
 This doesn’t bother me but would annoy a lot of people, so earplugs might be good to have.

 Reykjavik is one of the best party cities in the world and each weekend they have the ‘runtur’, which is basically 48 hours of partying!
 People go out around midnight, so there will be people coming and going all through the night.

 We were also on the same floor as a group of kids who were going on early morning trips and thought it would be fun to play loud music at 7am in the kitchen next to our dorm, so if you’re a light sleeper these will come in handy.

-I always have a couple of “>Pacsafe padlocks hanging on my bag.
-I used mine for my locker in the hostel in Reykjavik.
+I always have a couple of Pacsafe padlocks hanging on my bag.
+They won’t be necessary if you’re in a hotel, I only used mine for my locker in the hostel in Reykjavik.

 So there you have it – my complete Iceland packing list.
-I hope you have an amazing (and well prepared) trip!
+I hope this gives you an idea of what to wear in Iceland and that you have an amazing, warm and well-prepared trip!